intuition-dev/intuDocs/site/text/song.md

-INTUITION.DEV, 'It will LEAD you in the right direction'
+Don't fight low-code—lead low-code.
+Do it today.
+It will lead you in the right direction.